XRPLF/xrpl-dev-portal/content/tutorials/get-started/send-xrp.md

 {% include '_snippets/interactive-tutorials/generate-step.md' %}

-When you're [building actual production-ready software](production-readiness.html), you'll instead use an existing account, and manage your keys using a [secure signing configuration](set-up-secure-signing.html).
+When you're [building production-ready software](production-readiness.html), you should use an existing account, and manage your keys using a [secure signing configuration](set-up-secure-signing.html).

 ### {{n.next()}}.
 Connect to a Testnet Server